Polygon triangulation: Computational complexity

 Until 1988, whether a simple polygon can be triangulated faster than O(n log n) time was an open problem in computational geometry.
 Then, Tarjan & Van Wyk (1988) discovered an O(n log log n)-time algorithm for triangulation, later simplified by Kirkpatrick, Klawe & Tarjan (1992).
 Several improved methods with complexity O(n log^{*} n) (in practice, indistinguishable from linear time) followed.

 Bernard Chazelle showed in 1991 that any simple polygon can be triangulated in linear time, though the proposed algorithm is very complex.
 A simpler randomized algorithm with linear expected time is also known.

-Seidel's decomposition algorithm and Chazelle's triangulation method are discussed in detail in Li & Klette (2011).

 The time complexity of triangulation of an n-vertex polygon with holes has an Ω(n log n) lower bound, in algebraic computation tree models of computation.
 It is possible to compute the number of distinct triangulations of a simple polygon in polynomial time using dynamic programming, and (based on this counting algorithm) to generate uniformly random triangulations in polynomial time.
 However, counting the triangulations of a polygon with holes is #P-complete, making it unlikely that it can be done in polynomial time.